 What about you guys?
 Ever wall mounted a TV?
 Or put up a photo gallery lately?
 Any other tricks to try and disguise those big black boxes?
 Do tell.

-After our labour-intensive bathroom renovation (see the final reveal of that here), I was in the mood for a a quick and easy, high-impact project.
-A “quick win” in project management speak.
+After our labour-intensive bathroom renovation (see the final reveal of that here), I was in the mood for an easy, high-impact project.
+A “quick win”, you know?
 I have had ‘make a headboard’ on the to-do list ever since we moved into our pad in 2009, so I figured the time had come.
-Keep reading for the full tutorial on how to DIY an upholstered headboard.
+Here is how I made our new DIY an upholstered headboard for less than $100.

 After humming and hawing for way too long about what the accent colour in our gray bedroom should be, I have finally decided on yellow.
 Such a happy colour that pairs nicely with gray.

 I knew I wanted to do a basic upholstered headboard, so I waited for a sale day at my local fabric store, and went on the hunt for some yellow fabric.
 Sometimes I have no luck, and then other times I hit the jackpot.
 This was one of those jackpot moments.
 I came across this pretty gray and yellow ikat fabric by Richloom.
 The original price tag was just over $25/meter, but sale day meant 40% off.
-Sa-weet!
-I thought I had seen it somewhere before, and realized when I got home that it had been a fabric that Sherry and John posted about on Young House Love quite a while ago:
+Everything was comin’ up Gemma!

-At the same time, I grabbed some hypo-allergenic extra thick batting.
+While at the fabric store, I also grabbed some hypo-allergenic extra thick batting.
 I didn’t want to shell out for foam AND batting (some people use both for upholstery projects), so I made sure to grab the really thick double-ply stuff.